 “I never imagined I would have the resources necessary to build an interdisciplinary research team dedicated to making a difference in the gambling field and working to understand and potentially reduce the negative impacts of gambling — especially the prevalence of gambling-related harms,” she said.

 In addition, the passage of the state’s budget was tied up as a proposal emerged to legalize commercial casinos and video gaming terminals statewide to go with the three tribal casinos already located in the state.
-That effort did not pass this year, but many expect the state legislature to reconsider it next year.
+That effort did not pass last year, but many expect the state legislature to reconsider it in 2024.

 Malkin said the slower expansion will help position the state to have enough resources in place as new casinos open.
 The state also needs to know why the eastern part of the state, where there are no casinos and less access to other forms of legal gambling, still has a problem gambling rate exceeding 5%.